vlasscontreras/php-trainer/README.md

 #### Observer

-This pattern is used to observe execution of actions in a class (subject), but this subject class doesn't need to be aware of anything of those observers.
-A list observers subscribes (or observes) a subject, and the subject notifies all of them once the triggering action occurs.
+This pattern is used to observe the execution of actions in a class (subject), but this subject class doesn't need to be aware of anything of those observers.
+A list of observers subscribes (or observes) to a subject, and the subject notifies all of them once the triggering action occurs.

 Pretty much like: Event happens -> Notify listeners.